Integral formulation of Klein-Gordon singular waveguides: Mathematical preliminaries

 \subsection{Relation to Dirac equations and topological insulators}

 The above equations are closely related to certain Dirac equations arising in the study of topological insulators.
-In this section we elaborate on this connection in more detail.
+In this section we briefly outline this connection.
 We begin by recalling that in two dimensions, the time-harmonic Dirac equation is given by

 where $\psi: \mathbb{R}^2 \to \mathbb{C}^2,$ $m: \mathbb{R}^2 \to \mathbb{R},$ and $\sigma_1,\sigma_2,$ and $\sigma_3$ are the Pauli spin matrices defined by